Quansight/Quansight-website/README.md

 ## Technical blog workflow

-All of the labs blog posts are located inside `apps/labs/posts` and there all new posts should be added.
-Every post is a `.md` or `.mdx` file.
-The `posts` directory also contains `categories.json` file where there are all posts categories.
-The `categories.json` file is also used for displaying category filters on `/blog` page so after adding new category it will also be visible on that page.
+All of the **Quansight Labs** blog posts are located inside `apps/labs/posts`, and there all new posts should be added.

+Every post is a `.md` or [`.mdx` file](https://mdxjs.com/docs/using-mdx/).
+The `posts` directory also contains a [`categories.json` file](./apps/labs/posts/categories.json) containing the posts categories.

+The `categories.json` file is also used for displaying category filters on the `/blog` page so after adding a new category, it will also be visible on that page.

 For more details about `mdx` please see: